What is IDCW in a mutual fund?

 IDCW in mutual fund means Income Distribution cum Capital Withdrawal.
 It is a dividend option in the market of mutual funds, and one can term it IDCW Mutual Fund.

-The change in the name introduced by (the Securities and Exchange Board of India) SEBI became operational from April 2021.
+The change in the name introduced by (the Securities and Exchange Board of India) SEBI became operational in April 2021.
 Irrespective of the name change, the role of the dividends is the same.

 As per SEBI regulations, the investors must know that they can use and distribute the income capital as dividends.